Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID)

-This page provides basic information about being certified as a Medicare and/or Medicaid Intermediate Care Facilities for the Mentally Retarded (ICFs/MR) provider and includes links to applicable laws, regulations, and compliance information.
+This page provides basic information about being certified as a Medicare and/or Medicaid Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID) provider and includes links to applicable laws, regulations, and compliance information.

-The ICF/MR benefit is an optional Medicaid benefit.
-The Social Security Act created this benefit to fund "institutions" (4 or more beds) for people with mental retardation, and specifies that these institutions must provide "active treatment," as defined by the Secretary.
-Currently, all 50 States have at least one ICF/MR facility.
-This program serves approximately 129,000 people with mental retardation and other related conditions.
-Most have other disabilities as well as mental retardation.
+The ICF/IID benefit is an optional Medicaid benefit.
+The Social Security Act created this benefit to fund "institutions" (4 or more beds) for individuals with intellectual disabilities, and specifies that these institutions must provide "active treatment," as defined by the Secretary.
+Currently, all 50 States have at least one ICF/IID facility.
+This program serves over 100,000 individuals with intellectual disabilities and other related conditions.
+Most have other disabilities as well as intellectual disabilities.
 Many of the individuals are non-ambulatory, have seizure disorders, behavior problems, mental illness, visual or hearing impairments, or a combination of the above.
 All must qualify for Medicaid assistance financially.

 - Section 1905(a)(16) of the Social Security Act - Opens in a new window